College of Musical Education

 All bachelor of music degree specializations in music education prepare students for licensure to teach music in grades pre-kindergarten through 12.
 Three degree specializations include:

-Choral - For those who wish to teach junior and senior high school choral ensembles - Fall 2015 course requirements
+Choral - For those who wish to teach junior and senior high school choral ensembles - Spring 2016 course requirements

-Instrumental - For those who wish to teach bands and/or orchestras at elementary and secondary levels - Fall 2015 course requirements
+Instrumental - For those who wish to teach bands and/or orchestras at elementary and secondary levels - Spring 2016 course requirements

-Classroom/General Music - For those who wish to teach elementary and secondary school general music - Fall 2015 course requirements
+Classroom/General Music - For those who wish to teach elementary and secondary school general music - Spring 2016 course requirements

 Selecting a Degree Specialization